JordanMagnuson/Resources-for-Building-AS3-Games/README.md

 This repository contains help and resources for building ActionScript 3 Flash games (speficially with FlashDevelop and FlashPunk) in the post-2020 "death of Flash" era.

+Have additional tips, or guides for other frameworks (e.g. Flixel)?
+Please contribute!

+Have old AS3 games lying around?
+Please consider releasing the source code if possible, to aid Flash game preservation efforts!

 ## Setting up FlashDevelop for AS3 post-2020

 In order to start making Flash games we need to get FlashDevelop (a code editor) set up with Flex SDK and debug Flash player.